Fairview District Home

 Fairview District Home is a historic almshouse located near Dublin, Pulaski County, Virginia.
 It was built in 1928, and is large, two-story, T-shaped brick Colonial Revival style building.
 The front facade features a projecting, three-bay, central pavilion with a large pedimented porch.
 Also on the property is a contributing two-story, brick garage.
-It was established as part of a Governor Harry F. Byrd-era reform of the county almshouse system in Virginia.
+The Fairview District Home was established to serve the counties of Craig, Giles, Montgomery, Pulaski, Roanoke, and Smyth, as well as the city of Radford, as part of a Governor Harry F. Byrd-era reform of the county almshouse system in Virginia.
 In the mid-1970s the Fairview Home moved to a modern building on the property and continued to operate as a nursing home.

 It was added to the National Register of Historic Places in 1997.